-ecently, we moved our 21-year-old daughter into a statesupported group home for adults with special needs.
-While she was quite excited to embark on this huge new chapter in her life, my husband and I were left to sort through a roller-coaster range of emotions.
+Recently, we moved our 21-year-old daughter into a state-supported group home for adults with special needs.
+While she was quite excited to embark on this huge chapter in her life, my husband and I were left to sort through a roller-coaster of emotions.

 "We raise our children to leave us," or so the saying goes.
-And in most families, the going-away stage for neurotypical children usually begins around age 18 - whether it's time for college, a first apartment and job, far-flung travels, or an early marriage.
+And in most families, the going-away stage for neurotypical children usually begins around age 18 - whether it's for college, a first apartment and job, far-flung travels, or an early marriage.
 But what if a child has autism?
-Do we raise that child to leave, or to stay?
+Do we raise that child to leave or to stay?

-In our family, we raised our daughter Megan to someday leave us, just as we did her older sister, a recent college graduate who now lives and works out of state.
-In the years following Megan's autism diagnosis at age three, we gradually came to accept that she simply couldn't (and arguably shouldn't) live with us forever.
-When she reached her 20s, we reasoned that since Megan presumably will outlive us by several decades, it would be best to make a residential separation sooner rather than later.
-Much as we might have wanted her to remain within the loving cocoon of our family home, we believed that she could far better expand her social development and community integration in a group setting.
+In our family, we raised our daughter Megan to someday leave us, just as we did her older sister - a recent college graduate who lives and works out of state.
+In the years following Megan's autism diagnosis at age 3, we gradually came to accept she simply couldn't (and arguably shouldn't) live with us forever.

+When she reached her 20s, we reasoned because Megan presumably will outlive us by several decades, it would be best to make a residential separation sooner rather than later.
+Much as we might have wanted her to remain within the loving cocoon of our family home, we believed she could far better expand her social development and community integration in a group setting.

 Actually, we had started early in preparing Megan for a future apart from us, though we didn't always consciously think of it in those terms.
 Instead, as we would with any child, we wanted Megan to have fun and variety in her life.

-So for one week each summer, starting at age seven, she attended a special-needs camp near San Antonio.
+So for one week each summer, starting at age 7, she attended a special needs camp near San Antonio.
 The camp had swimming, horseback riding, crafts, boating, campfires, dances and more.
-Megan loved it so much that she'd pitch a little fit whenever we came to pick her up, making it clear that a mere week of camp was just not long enough for her.

 When Megan was 14, we began looking for special-needs camps with extended sessions.
-The camp that most closely met our admittedly rigid standards was painfully far from home, in been drawn to such extreme forms of stimulation.
-Disney World, shopping malls, theatrical productions, airports, circuses, festivals, concerts...we long ago discovered that we could take Megan anywhere, and so we did.
-The livelier the scene, the more she liked it.

-Connecticut - but it offered sessions ranging from two to eight weeks.
+The camp that most closely met our admittedly rigid standards was painfully far from home, in Connecticut, but it offered sessions ranging from two to eight weeks.

 The first summer, Megan went for four weeks and thrived on the program, which included all the activities she'd enjoyed at her previous camp.

 So the following year, we sent her for the full eight weeks.
 Although we sorely missed her, she happily repeated that pattern for the next six summers.

-It should be noted that in one particular way, Megan is unlike most individuals on the autism spectrum.
-While many kids with autism and related disorders spiral into sensory overload in situations involving large crowds, loud music or other chaotic activity, Megan has always notion of living in a group home.
-We decided to initiate the process during the middle of her final year in public school, feeling that the transition to a group home might be smoother if her weekday agenda continued to include the district's daily lifeskills classes (for special-needs students ages 18-22) that she attends on a separate campus.
+In one particular way, Megan is unlike most individuals on the autism spectrum.
+While many kids with autism and related disorders spiral into sensory overload in situations involving large crowds, loud music or other chaotic activity, Megan has always been drawn to such extreme forms of stimulation.
+The livelier the scene, the more she liked it.

+Given Megan's perpetual thirst for adventure and her extensive sleep-away experience, it wasn't difficult to introduce her to the notion of living in a group home.
+We decided to initiate the process during the middle of her final year in public school, feeling that the transition to a group home might be smoother if her weekday agenda continued to include the district's daily life-skills classes (for special-needs students ages 18-22) that she attends on a separate campus.